lukasbischof/UABanner/README.md

 			text: "Ok",
 			style: UAButton.NORMAL,
 			pressedEventHandler: function(e) {
-				// …
+				// ...
 			}
 		}),
-    // …
+    // ...
 	]
 });

 banner.show();
 ```

-For a demo open banner.html in your browser
+For a demo open demo/index.html in your browser

+## Development

+To test the current code, just include the UABanner.js directly in development environment.

+To make a release version, run `yarn run build` to generate a minified version in the dist folder.